how to handle Exceptions (Errors) in programs

 how to use try…except…else

-• I add a try statement to exceptions.py
+• I add a try statement to an_exception_handler in exceptions.py

 13def an_exception_handler(a_function):